edmundgjj/TGC_Milestone_Project_2/Readme.md

 The colors used on the elements on the landing page are chosen to not contrast the dark theme, but to compliment it.

-Upon hitting enter with an input on the search box, the movie poster collage image linking to Rotten Tomatoes' Top 10 Movies of 2019 makes way for the search results to avoid unnecessary clutter for the user.
+Upon hitting enter with an input on the search box, the movie poster collage image linking to Rotten Tomatoes' THE BEST MOVIES OF 2019 makes way for the search results to avoid unnecessary clutter for the user.

 If the user clicks on the 'movie details' of the returned results, the user is brought to the [movie page](https://papadum-is-nice.github.io/TGC_Milestone_Project_2/movie.html).
 To be consistent with the landing page, the result page has the same inviting theatre curtain as the background picture as well.
 It is also dark themed so users are not jolted out of their eagerness and expectation to read the results.